 Indeed, education is a powerful weapon but adding an entrepreneurial flavour creates a much broader avenue.
 Social entrepreneurship education equips individuals and communities to construct a durable resolve for any type of challenge.

 Every individual is faced with a problem that directly or indirectly impacts his or her day-to-day activities and this can be in both developed and developing communities.
-Whether its those that wake up without a roof or those that do, both encounter different kinds of challenges but personal obstacles nonetheless.
+Both groups of people encounter different kinds of challenges but personal obstacles nonetheless.
 Teaching these individuals how to build a business with a social purpose that positively impacts people, communities, environments and economies equips them to avoid dependency on external bodies when addressing problems.

 How this can be achieved is quite simple.
 Individuals can be convinced that they can take matters into their own hands by empowering them from an earlier age with the belief that creating social impact is achievable by anyone as long as creativity is present.
 Creativity facilitates the appreciation of novelty and theorists have verified that meta-cognitive processes involved in creativity can be taught, (Clapham, Maria M. 1997).